Hemispherical resonator gyroscope: Disadvantages

-The HRG is a very high-tech device which requires sophisticated manufacturing tools and processes.
+The HRG is a high-tech device which requires sophisticated manufacturing tools and processes.
 The control electronics required to sense and drive the standing waves are sophisticated.
 This high level of sophistication limits the availability of this technology; few companies were able to produce it.
 Currently three companies are manufacturing HRG: Northrop Grumman, Safran Electronics & Defense and Raytheon Anschütz.

 Classical HRG is relatively expensive due to the cost of the precision ground and polished hollow quartz hemispheres.
 This manufacturing cost restricts its use to high-added-value applications such as satellites and spacecraft.
 Nevertheless manufacturing costs can be dramatically reduced by design changes and engineering controls.
 Rather than depositing electrodes on an internal hemisphere that must perfectly match the shape of the outer resonating hemisphere, electrodes are deposited on a flat plate that matches the equatorial plane of the resonating hemisphere.
 In such configuration, HRG becomes very cost effective and is well suitable for high grade but cost sensitive applications.